docker-library/faq/README.md

 The `bashbrew` tool is one built by the official images team for the purposes of building and pushing the images.
 At a very high level, it's a wrapper around `git` and `docker build` in order to help us manage the various `library/xxx` files in the main official images repository in a simple and repeatable way (especially focused around using explicit Git commits in order to achieve maximum repeatability and `Dockerfile` source change reviewability).

-The source code is currently found in [the `bashbrew/` subdirectory](https://github.com/docker-library/official-images/tree/master/bashbrew) of [the `github.com/docker-library/official-images` repository](https://github.com/docker-library/official-images).
-Precompiled artifacts (which are used on the official build servers) can be downloaded from [the relevant Jenkins job](https://doi-janky.infosiftr.net/job/bashbrew/lastSuccessfulBuild/artifact/bin/).
+The source code is in [the `github.com/docker-library/bashbrew` repository](https://github.com/docker-library/bashbrew).
+Precompiled artifacts (which are used on the official build servers) can be downloaded from [the relevant Jenkins job](https://doi-janky.infosiftr.net/job/bashbrew/job/master/lastSuccessfulBuild/artifact/) or [the GitHub releases](https://github.com/docker-library/bashbrew/releases).

 ### What do you mean by "Supported"?